 But let’s head into the interesting part.
 How do I start the „project Halo books“?
 How can I become a Halo lore expert?
 Well, I have the answer…

 First off, you begin your journey with a trilogy.
 Not just one trilogy.
 THE trilogy.
 The Forerunner Saga by Greg Bear.
 No other Halo book compares to this Saga.
-It is completely different to the rest of them.
+It is completely different from the rest of them.
 But that is a good thing.
 Not because I don’t like the other Halo books.
 On the contrary, I love almost all of them.
 But because it suits the topic.
 After all, the Greg Bear books are about the Forerunners.
 A species we had next to no knowledge about before the books came out.
 Because it is such a mysterious topic, the writing style of Greg Bear suits it so well.
 It is strange and sometimes cryptic but it makes sense to me because we read about this ancient time and this ancient race full of mystery.
 But yes, to be brutally honest with you, you most likely will have a tough time reading the books.
 From my experience, it is totally worth it though.
 I will link you to 2 podcasts who have in-depth discussions about the books and that I highly recommend once you finished the books.
 It helped me a lot to fully understand everything.

 So now to the actual list of Halo books in chronological order: